Ghidra

 Ghidra (/ˈɡiːdrə/ GEE-druh) is a free and open source reverse engineering tool developed by the National Security Agency (NSA) of the United States.
 The binaries were released at the RSA Conference in March 2019; the source code was published one month later on GitHub.
-Ghidra is seen by many security researchers as a competitor to IDA Pro.

 The software is written in Java using the Swing framework for the GUI.
 The decompiler component is written in C++, and is therefore usable in a stand-alone form.

-Scripts to perform automated analysis with Ghidra can be written in Java or Python (via Jython), though this feature is extensible and support for other programming languages is available via community plugins.
+Scripts to perform automated analysis with Ghidra can be written in Java or Python; current versions support Python through PyGhidra, while Jython is available as an optional extension.
 Plugins adding new features to Ghidra itself can be developed using a Java-based extension framework.

+Many security researchers consider Ghidra to be a viable open source alternative to the proprietary IDA Pro.

 History

-Ghidra's existence was originally revealed to the public via Vault 7 in March 2017, but the software itself remained unavailable until its declassification and official release two years later.
+Ghidra's existence was originally revealed to the public via Vault 7 in March 2017, but the software itself remained unavailable until its official declassification and release two years later.
 Some comments in its source code indicate that it existed as early as 1999.